 You need to restart your host machine now to have the permissions applied.

 Visual Studio Code (VS Code) is an open source integrated development environment (IDE) which allows you to view, edit, manage code and more.
 Download the latest Visual Studio Code for your operating system.
 For troubleshooting issues with Visual Studio Code installation or usage, please refer to their documentation.

 PlatformIO (PIO) provides a professional embedded development platform which simplifies embedded software development.
 The Visual Studio Code extension provides the functionality of the Platform IO command line interface (CLI) in a graphical interface.
 You can download the extension and read more about PlatformIO here.

-You need to restart VS Code after PlatformIO extension installation finishes.
+You need to restart VS Code after the PlatformIO extension installation finishes.

 All of the projects and files exist in a GitHub repository, where you can also view the revision history of each file in the repository (repo).
-To clone the code you’ll need for the tutorials, you’ll be using the PIO interface by:
+To clone the code you’ll need for the tutorials, you’ll be using the PIO interface:

 https://github.com/m5stack/Core2-for-AWS-IoT-EduKit.gitinto the text field and then select the location you want to save the project in.

 The ESP RainMaker Phone Apps are available for iOS and Android phones to provide Wi-Fi network configuration, user-creation, user-device association and device control.
 The apps can be found here:

 If you do not have a compatible Android or iOS device, you can use the RainMaker CLI and substitute the provided instructions.